Table of Contents

 What is labyrinthitis?

 Labyrinthitis (say: “lab-uh-rinth-eye-tus”) is a condition that affects a part of the inner ear called the labyrinth.
 Normally, the labyrinth helps you keep your balance.
-When it gets swollen, the labyrinth doesn’t work properly so your brain doesn’t get the right balance signals.
+When it gets swollen, the labyrinth doesn’t work properly.
+This makes it so that your brain doesn’t get the right balance signals.
 Labyrinthitis can make you feel like you are falling or spinning, even though you aren’t.

 Symptoms of labyrinthitis can range from mild to severe.
 You may have symptoms as soon as you wake up in the morning, or they may occur suddenly throughout the day.
 Common symptoms include the following: